-The Russians Premier League side's coach admitted they paid a "heavy price" for "simple mistakes" during their Champions League first-leg 4-2 home loss to Jurgen Klopp's men
+The Russians' Italian coach admitted that his side paid a "heavy price" for a succession of "simple mistakes" during their first-leg clash

 Luciano Spalletti slammed his side's lack of concentration as Zenit fell to a 4-2 defeat against Borussia Dortmund in the Champions League on Tuesday.

-The Italian head coach saw his Russian Premier League leaders recover from the shock of conceding two early goals by halving the deficit 12 minutes into the second half.
+The Italian head coach saw the Russian Premier League leaders recover from the shock of conceding two early goals by halving the deficit 12 minutes into the second half.